kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

                 MENU LABEL Boot local hard drive
                 LOCALBOOT 0

-Now you should have a working PXELINUX setup for us to use to image our CoreOS nodes.
-You can test this our using VirtualBox locally or with your bare metal server at hand for this guide.
+Now you should have a working PXELINUX setup to image CoreOS nodes.
+You can verify the services by using VirtualBox locally or with bare metal servers.

 ## Adding CoreOS to PXE
-We want to make sure that we either have an expandable pxelinux config or we are just doing a deploy setup alongside a pre-existing pxelinux setup.
-This portion takes you to the point were you can pxe a non-cluster bare CoreOS install.
+This section decribes how to setup the CoreOS images to live alongside a pre-existing PXELINUX environment.

-1. Find or create your TFTP root directory that everything will be based off of.
+1. Find or create the TFTP root directory that everything will be based off of.
     * For this document we will assume ```/tftpboot/``` is our root dir.
-2. Once we know and have our tftp root directory we will create a new folder under here for our CoreOS installer bits.
+2. Once we know and have our tftp root directory we will create a new directory structure for our CoreOS images.
-3. Download and/or copy the CoreOS PXE files provided by the CoreOS team.
+3. Download the CoreOS PXE files provided by the CoreOS team.

         MY_TFTPROOT_DIR=/tftpboot
         mkdir -p $MY_TFTPROOT_DIR/images/coreos/